shu1/finance-tools/README.md

 # Shu's Finance Tools
-Chrome extension that adds extra utilities for your Yahoo Finance portfolios.
+Chrome extension that adds extra utilities for Yahoo Finance portfolios.
 This extension only works on Yahoo Finance portfolio pages.

 ### After-Hours Portfolio Tracker